Combinatorial theorems in sparse random sets: Small correlation with a fixed function

 where to prove the second inequality we used the assumption that $C\geq\lambda$. \end{proof}

 Before we move on to the next section, it will be helpful to state Chernoff's inequality, the standard estimate for the tails of the binomial distribution.
-As we have already noted, property $0$ of our main assumption is a straightforward consequence of this lemma.
+As we have already noted, P0 is a straightforward consequence of this lemma.